ArturoGuerra/tns-csi/README.md

 ## Overview

-This CSI driver enables Kubernetes to provision and manage persistent volumes on storage systems with TNS-compatible APIs.
+This CSI driver enables Kubernetes to provision and manage persistent volumes on TrueNAS and systems with TNS-compatible APIs.
 It supports multiple storage protocols:

 - **NFS** - Network File System for file-based storage
 - **NVMe-oF** - NVMe over Fabrics for high-performance block storage